careydevelopment/BraintreeDemo/README.md

-# HighchartsDemo
+# MongoDBDemo
-A demo showing how to integrate Highcharts with Spring Boot.
+A demo showing how to integrate MongoDB with Spring Boot.

 Just pull this project down in Eclipse, then build it.
-Once it's built, you can run it from the command line with: java -jar HighChartsDemo-1.0.jar
+Once it's built, you can run it from the command line with: java -jar mongodbdemo-1.0.jar

 Alternatively, you can run it within Eclipse by right-clicking on Application and selecting Run As...
 Java Application.